jyang54/CIS400/README.md

 Once the account is created, you can find the keys and token when you creat an app.
 Put the keys you got in data_collection.py to use Twitter APIs.

-1. First you need to collect data using data_collection.py, you need to install the packages below import pandas as pd<br/>
+1. First you need to collect data using data_collection.py, you need to install the packages below<br/>
+import pandas as pd<br/>
 import tweepy<br/>
 import datetime<br/>